Ball Flight Laws

 - Attack AngleAttack angle is the vertical direction the clubhead is moving at impact.
 Negative means hitting down on the ball; positive means hitting up.

-- Gear EffectGear effect is the extra spin and directional change produced when the ball is struck away from the clubface's center of gravity, causing the clubhead to twist slightly at impact like two meshing gears.
+- Gear EffectGear effect is the extra spin and directional change produced when the ball is struck away from the clubface's center of gravity.
+This causes the clubhead to twist slightly at impact like two meshing gears.

 Related guides & benchmarks